MCMC setup and step

 Options for the MCMC step.

-• steps_done (Int32[Array, '']) – The number of MCMC steps completed so far.
+The number of MCMC steps completed so far.

-• sparse_on_at (Int32[Array, ''] | None) – After how many steps to turn on variable selection.
+After how many steps to turn on variable selection.

-• count_batch_size (int | None) – The data batch sizes for computing the sufficient statistics.
+The number of batches for computing the sum of residuals.
 If None, they are computed with no batching.

-• mesh (Mesh | None) – The mesh used to shard data and computation across multiple devices.
+The mesh used to shard data and computation across multiple devices.

-bartz.mcmcstep.init(*, X, y, offset, max_split, num_trees, p_nonterminal, leaf_prior_cov_inv, error_cov_df=None, error_cov_scale=None, error_scale=None, min_points_per_decision_node=None, resid_batch_size='auto', count_batch_size='auto', save_ratios=False, filter_splitless_vars=True, min_points_per_leaf=None, log_s=None, theta=None, a=None, b=None, rho=None, sparse_on_at=None, num_chains=None, mesh=None, target_platform=None)[source]
+bartz.mcmcstep.init(*, X, y, offset, max_split, num_trees, p_nonterminal, leaf_prior_cov_inv, error_cov_df=None, error_cov_scale=None, error_scale=None, min_points_per_decision_node=None, resid_num_batches='auto', count_num_batches='auto', prec_num_batches='auto', prec_count_num_trees='auto', save_ratios=False, filter_splitless_vars=0, min_points_per_leaf=None, log_s=None, theta=None, a=None, b=None, rho=None, sparse_on_at=None, num_chains=None, mesh=None, target_platform=None)[source]

 Make a BART posterior sampling MCMC initial state.